eggeek/distributed-oracle-search/README.md

 3. `data/` The graph representation of Melbourne's road network under the free-flow assumption and with congestion, and the full scenario file.

+## TLDR

+You can quickly run a demo by following steps:

+1. `./install.sh fast`: compile executable in `pathfinding` and copy them to `./bin`
+2. `python make_cpds.py -t`: precompute CPDs on different workers based on a predefined testing configuration file (`-t`)
+3. `python make_fifos.py -t`: start a resident service on each worker based on a predefined testing configuration file (`-t`)
+3. `python process_query.py -t`: assign queries to each worker based on a predefined testing configuration file (`-t`)

 ## Cluster Configuration

 - Keys: